In Hearts Wake

 In Hearts Wake are an Australian metalcore band from Byron Bay, formed in 2006.
-The band comprises vocalist Jake Taylor, guitarists Eaven Dall and Ben Nairne, bassist Kyle Erich, and drummer Conor Ward.
-They have released five studio albums: Divination, Earthwalker, Skydancer, Ark and Kaliyuga, which was released on 7 August 2020.
-The band's lyrical themes include environmentalism, environmental justice, global warming, conservation, and other social issues.
+The band comprises vocalist Jake Taylor, guitarists Eaven Dall and Ben Nairne, and drummer Conor Ward.
+They have released six studio albums: Divination, Earthwalker, Skydancer, Ark, Kaliyuga and Incarnation, which was released on 12 July 2024.
+The band's lyrical themes include environmentalism, environmental justice, spirituality, personal struggles, global warming, conservation, and other social issues.

 History

 Early years and first releases (2006–2010)

 In Hearts Wake were formed in early 2006 composed of five friends that originate from Byron Bay, Australia.
 In July 2006, the band recorded their first demo track "True Love Is Hard to Find".
 In December 2006, they recorded their debut 7-track EP, entitled Into the Storm.
 In early 2007, the band welcomed new drummer Caleb Burton and began to refine their sound, writing faster, heavier, more technical and melodic songs.
 In July 2007, they embarked on a tour that covered three Australian states and three major cities.

 In December 2007, with an average age of just seventeen, the band began their 5-month studio recording schedule at SAE Institute in Byron Bay to produce their second EP with Scottish producer/engineer James Lyall, entitled The Gateway, which was self-financed by the producer and musicians and mixed by respected US engineer Daniel Castleman (As I Lay Dying, Winds of Plague).
 In 2010, the band produced a split-EP together with the hardcore band The Bride.